ardalis/DDD-NoDuplicates/README.md

 ## Pass Filtered Data Into Entity Method

 This is a variation of Approach 3 in which the calling code now passes just the existing names that match the proposed name, so that the method can determine if the new name already exists.
 It seems like it's doing *almost* all of the useful work required for the business rule, without actually doing the check for uniqueness.
-This to me requires far to much work and knowledge for the calling code.
+This to me requires far too much work and knowledge for the calling code.

 [Approach 6 - Pass Filtered Data to Method](https://github.com/ardalis/DDD-NoDuplicates/tree/master/NoDuplicatesDesigns/06_PassFilteredDataToMethod)